-AOS curriculum was designed by Alaskans educators for Alaskan students and undergoes frequent updating in accordance with Next Generation Science Standards and Alaska State Physical Education Standards.
-In addition, AOS collaborates with multiple agencies and organizations to model a variety of career opportunities for 5th grade students in conservation, education, natural sciences, health, and physical education.
+Alaska Outdoor School (AOS) is a two-night, three-day residential outdoor school program held at the Chugach National Forest’s Begich, Boggs Visitor Center in Portage Valley.
+AOS is education through adventure, with a curriculum that is designed by Alaskans educators for Alaskan students and undergoes frequent updating in accordance with Next Generation Science Standards and Alaska State Physical Education Standards.
+In addition, AOS collaborates with multiple agencies and organizations to model a variety of career opportunities and cultivate lifelong stewardship of public lands in Alaska.

 You are about to embark upon a unforgettable trip to locations throughout the Eastern Kenai Peninsula of Alaska.
 Using land forms along the Kenai road system, you will learn about the unique history that spans from the indigenous people... to the explorers... to the gold miners ... to the 1964 Earthquake.